 National spray drift values can be applied on the basis of Article 8f of the Plant protection products and Biocides Decree (Bgb).
-Ctgb bases their assessment on average spray drift values determined by WUR-PRI (now Wageningen UR, division Plant research).
+Ctgb bases the exposure assessment on average spray drift values determined by WPR (Wageningen Plant Research, formerly WUR-PRI).